hbc/dc_2016_04/lessons/02_the_filesystem.md

 ****
 **Exercises**

-1. Print out the contents of the `~/dc_sample_data/untrimmed_fastq/SRR097977.fastq` file to your terminal.
-What does this file contain?
+From your home directory, without changing directories,

-2. From your home directory, without changing directories, use one short command to print the contents of all of the files in the `/home/dcuser/dc_sample_data/untrimmed_fastq` directory.
+    use one short command to print the contents of all of the files in the `/home/dcuser/dc_sample_data/untrimmed_fastq` directory.